jamesrwilliams/flagpole/README.md

 ## Enabling your flags

-There are four ways to have a flag enabled with WP-Feature-Flags.
+There are four ways to have a flag enabled with Flagpole.
 These are as follows:

 - **[Previewed](#previewing-a-flag)** - Enable a flag only for the current logged in user.
 - **[Published](#publishing-a-flag)** - Enable a flag for every visitor on the site.